daydreamfly/Gut-microbiota-metabolites-and-clinical/README.md

 ** 5. OPLS model **

-“OPLS.md” is a tutorial for the OPLS model.
+“OPLS.txt” is a tutorial for the OPLS model.